-Third, from a macro point of view, the argument is that the soundness of the financial system is essential for systemic stability and economic growth.
-Hence regulators must also have important responsibilities for risk management within financial firms.
+Third, from a macro-level viewpoint, the argument is that the soundness of the financial system is essential for systemic stability and economic growth.
+Hence, regulators must also have important responsibilities for risk management within financial firms.

-One sore point about regulation, though, is the issue of standardization.
-Indeed, dissatisfaction with some of the regulatory initiatives has been an additional motivating force for financial firms to develop techniques and approaches that would be superior (from the perspective of firms' risk-return profiles) to the regulatory standardized approaches (see, for example, Crouhy et al. 1998).
-The intention is to convince the authorities to permit the firms to implement their own internal processes, with only oversight by the authorities.
-Perhaps no other regulatory move was more energizing to the financial firms than the Bank for International Settlements (BIS) accord on risk-weighted capital requirements.
-The 'one size fits all' policy, as the firms saw it, was damaging to their optimal portfolio management and hence profits.
+One sore point regarding regulation, though, is the issue of standardization.
+Indeed, dissatisfaction with some of the regulatory initiatives has been an additional motivating force for financial firms to develop techniques and approaches that are superior (from the perspective of firms' risk-return profiles) to the standardized regulatory approaches (see, for example, Crouhy et al 1998).
+The intention is to convince the authorities to permit the firms to implement their own internal processes, with the only involvement from authorities being in an oversight capacity.
+Perhaps no other regulatory move was more energizing to the financial firms than the accord by the Bank for International Settlements on riskweighted capital requirements.
+The 'one size fits all' policy, as the firms saw it, was damaging to their optimal portfolio management and, hence, profits.
 Banks, for example, believe that the credit risk associated with a portfolio would be affected by the degree of portfolio diversification and the credit quality of the counterparties.
-Thus, for them, it is difficult to come up with capital requirements without detailed analysis of a bank's particular situation.
-There is, therefore, continuous debate on when and how to use internal models as opposed to some standardized approach; on when the market is a more socially optimal regulator of governance behaviour than public authorities; and on how one goes about deciding an optimal regulatory regime and strategy.
+Thus, for them, it is difficult to come up with capital requirements without a detailed analysis of a bank's particular situation.
+There is, therefore, continuous debate on when and how to use internal models as opposed to some standardized approach, on when the market is a more socially optimal regulator of governance behaviour than public authorities, and on how one goes about deciding on an optimal regulatory regime and strategy.

-An optimal regulatory regime and strategy, among other things, will balance regulatory rules, supervisory review, and market discipline.
-Llewellyn (2002), for instance, argues that several problems emerge with a highly prescriptive approach to regulation.
-For example, the risks under consideration may be too complex for simple rules; prescriptive rules may prove inflexible and not sufficiently responsive to market conditions; and the rules may have perverse effects in that they are regarded as actual rather than minimum standards.
-He stresses that a central issue is the extent to which regulation differentiates between different banks according to their risk characteristics and their risk analysis, management, and control systems.
-An important theme in this framework is that regulation can never be an alternative to market discipline.
+An optimal regulatory regime and strategy, among other things, will balance regulatory rules, supervisory review and market discipline.
+Llewellyn (2002), for example, argues that several problems emerge with a highly prescriptive approach to regulation.
+For example, the risks under consideration may be too complex for simple rules, prescriptive rules may prove inflexible and not sufficiently responsive to market conditions, and the rules may have perverse effects, in that they are regarded as actual rather than minimum standards.
+Llewellyn stresses the central issue of the extent to which regulation differentiates between different banks according to their risk characteristics and their risk analysis, management and control systems.
+An important theme of this framework is that regulation can never be an alternative to market discipline.
 On the contrary, regulation needs to reinforce, not replace, market discipline within the regime.